geosolutions-it/geonode-training/GN4/GEONODE_PROJ_APP.md

   ]
 }
 ```
-- To get the single objecy, as `admin` move to `http://localhost:8000/api/geocollections/1`
+- To get the single object, as `admin` move to `http://localhost:8000/api/geocollections/1`

 ```json
 {